-- 2. Total noncash payments, including certain fringe benefits.
-See Fringe benefits on page 4 and in Pub.
-535 for information. - 3.
-Total tips reported by employee to employer (not allocated tips). - 4.
-Certain employee business expense reimbursements (see Employee business expense reimbursements on page 4). - 5.
-The cost of accident and health insurance premiums for 2% or more shareholder-employees paid by an S corporation. - 6.
-Taxable benefits from a section 125 (cafeteria) plan (i.e., employee chooses cash). - 7.
+- 1. Total wages, prizes, and awards paid to employees during the year.
+See Calendar year basis on this page. - 2.
+Total noncash payments, including certain fringe benefits.
+See Fringe benefits on page 4. - 3.
+Total tips reported by the employee to the employer (not allocated tips). - Certain employee business expense reimbursements (see Employee business expense reimbursements on page 4). - 5.
+The cost of accident and health insurance premiums for 2% or more shareholder-employees paid by an S corporation. - Taxable benefits from a section 125 (cafeteria) plan (i.e., employee chooses cash). - 7.
 Employee contributions to an MSA. - 8.
 Employer contributions to an MSA if includible in the income of the employee.
 See Medical savings account (MSA) on page 5. - 9.
 Employer contributions for qualified long-term care services to the extent that such coverage is provided through a flexible spending or similar arrangement. - 10.
 Group-term life insurance in excess of \$50,000.
-See Group-term life insurance on page 5. - 11.
-Unless excludable as explained under an educational assistance program (see page 4), payments for non-job-related education expenses or for payments under a nonaccountable plan.
+See Group-term life insurance on page 4. - 11.
+Unless excludable under an educational assistance program (see page 4), payments for non-job-related education expenses or for payments under a nonaccountable plan.
 See Pub.
 508. - 12.
-The amount includible as wages because you paid your employee's share of taxes; see Employee's taxes paid by employer on page 4. - 13.
+The amount includible as wages because you paid your employee's share of taxes.
+See Employee's taxes paid by employer on page 4. - 13.
 All other compensation, including certain scholarship and fellowship grants (see page 5).
-Other compensation is amounts that you pay your employee from which Federal income tax is not withheld.
+Other compensation is amounts you pay your employee from which Federal income tax is not withheld.
 You may show other compensation on a separate Form W-2.
-See Multiple forms on page 7. - 14.
-Distributions to an employee or former employee from a nonqualified deferred compensation plan or a section 457 plan. - 15.
+See Multiple forms on this page. - 14.
+Distributions to an employee or former employee from a nonqualified deferred compensation plan (including a rabbi trust) or a section 457 plan. - 15.
 Payments to statutory employees that are subject to social security and Medicare taxes but not subject to Federal income tax withholding must be shown in box 1 as other compensation.
 See Box 15, Statutory employee, on page 10. - Box 2-Federal income tax withheld.
-Show the amount of Federal income tax withheld from the employee's wages for the year (do not reduce by any advance EIC payments made to the employee).
+Show the total Federal income tax withheld from the employee's wages for the year (do not reduce by any advance EIC payments made to the employee).
 Also include the 20% excise tax withheld on excess parachute payments.
 See Golden parachute payments on page 4.

 Box 3-Social security wages.
 Show the total wages paid (before payroll deductions) subject to employee social security tax but not including social security tips and allocated tips.
-(See Box 7 and Box 8 later.)
+(See Box 7 and Box 8 on page 8.)
 Generally, noncash payments are considered wages.
 Include employee business expense reimbursements reported in box 1.
 If you paid the employee's share of social security and Medicare taxes rather than deducting them from wages, see Employee's taxes paid by employer on page 4.
-The total of boxes 3 and 7 should not be more than \$72,600 (1999 maximum social security wage base).
+The total of boxes 3 and 7 cannot be more than \$76,200 (2000 maximum social security wage base).